Fantastic prices on houses in need of renovation in Moclinejo outside Malaga (towards Nerja)

 Read also:

-Strategy for the purchase of renovation properties Nueva Andalucia.
+Strategy for purchasing renovation properties Nueva Andalucia.

-Overview of new development Costa del Sol
+New development overview Costa del Sol

 About borrowing from a Spanish bank